 Open source library support

 Vcpkg is an open-source command line tool that greatly simplifies the process of acquiring and building open source C++ static libs and DLLS in Visual Studio.
-For more information, see Vcpkg updates: Static linking is now available.
+For more information, see vcpkg: A package manager for C++.

 CPPRest SDK 2.9.0